Resampling schemes in population annealing: Numerical and theoretical results: Algorithm

 For \emph{fixed population size} the distribution $P(r^{(i)}_1,\ldots,r^{(i)}_{R_i})$ does not factorize and hence the set $\{r_k\}$ has to be drawn at once.
 For a full mathematical description of such methods we refer to ch.
 4.3.1 of Ref.~\cite{Doucet2001} as well as Ref.~\cite{doucet2009tutorial}, and we will here only provide an algorithmic explanation of the following approaches, \begin{enumerate}[label=(\alph*)] \item multinomial resampling, \item systematic resampling, \item stratified resampling, and \item residual resampling. \end{enumerate} To the best of our knowledge, this is the first time that population-size preserving methods other than multinomial resampling are studied in the context of PA.
 Previous work~\cite{Hukushima2003,Christiansen2019a,Machta2011} always relied on multinomial resampling when requiring a constant population size.

-The methods can best be explained through the geometric picture provided in Fig.~\ref{fig:VisResamplingPreservedPopulation}.
+The methods can best be explained through the geometric illustration provided in Fig.~\ref{fig:VisResamplingPreservedPopulation}.
 The desired number of copies $\tau_k$ for each replica $k$ is visualized by horizontal stacked bar charts.
-By design the $\tau_k$'s add up to $R$, as can be seen by the double-arrow line of length $R$ and the grid of unit squares.
-Each method can then be explained by a protocol of placing $R$ (with residual resampling being an exception) arrows at random on the interval $[0,R]$.
+By design the $\tau_k$'s add up to $R$, as is indicated by the double-arrow line of length $R$ and the grid of unit squares.
+Each method (with the exception of residual resampling) can then be explained by a protocol of placing $R$ arrows at random on the interval $[0,R]$.
 The number of arrows falling onto a colored box with length $\tau_k$ then determines the number of copies made, $r_k$.
 Finally, he bottom bar shows the population after resampling.